 Travel doesn’t have to put a wrench in your favorite hobby

 Recently, Canada made headlines by legalizing the recreational use of cannabis, full stop.
 But they’re not the first country to do so — nor are they the only weed-friendly destination in the world.
-If your next vacation requires a spliff (and some warmer weather than Canada has to offer), consider one of these smoker-friendly destinations for your holiday getaway.
+From cannabis festivals to raging 420 events, the world of legal consumption is changing quickly.
+If your next vacation requires a spliff (and some warmer weather than Canada has to offer), consider one of these smoker-friendly destinations for your next holiday getaway.

 Argentina & Chile

 South America is known for it’s beautiful scenery, blissfully warm weather … and some hard-fought battles against hard drugs.
 So it’s surprising to find that most of the continent is relatively relaxed when it comes smoking dope.
 Countries like Argentina and Chile have both legalized medicinal use, and Argentina became the first country in the world to provide medical marijuana to patients for free.
 Both have decriminalized recreational use, and Chile opened its first cannabis clubs in 2016.